 Colonial history is palpable in the architecture, especially in the cities.
 Both regions were invaded by the British, Portuguese and Dutch and key sites like the Galle Fort and Fort Kochi passed through the hands of these three European empires.
 Those interested in history will have a field day in either destination.

-Differences between Kerala and Sri Lanka
+What are the differences between Kerala and Sri Lanka?

-Kerala has the famous and beautiful backwaters, and there is no real equivalent in Sri Lanka.
+Kerala has famous and beautiful backwaters, and there is no real equivalent in Sri Lanka.
 However, in Sri Lanka’s cultural triangle you’ll find fascinating archaeology and relics of ancient civilisations that you don’t find, in the same way at least, in Kerala.

 Perhaps surprisingly, getting around Kerala is easier.
 Although Sri Lanka is smaller, Kerala has more roads and train options, so similar distances will be quicker in Kerala.

 However, beaches are generally better in Sri Lanka.
 As an island, Sri Lanka is surrounded by coastline and offers far more variety in terms of beach experience.
 That said, there are still some lovely beaches in Kerala that tend to be quiet and secluded, especially in the north.
+Kerala has some of the better beaches in India in our opinion too.

 The weather follows similar patterns in Sri Lanka and Kerala, with December – March being, generally speaking, the best time to visit for warm and dry weather.
 However, the weather is more variable in Sri Lanka in the sense that it sees two monsoon seasons that affect different parts of the country – see our guide to the weather in Sri Lanka for more information.
 That said, Sri Lanka is far better in the UK’s summer – in fact, it makes a great family summer holiday – whereas Kerala has far more temperamental weather in the summer.